 We launched our apprentice scheme in 2013 as we realised that there was a wealth of enthusiastic and eager recent school leavers who needed the opportunity to take their first step on the employment pathway.
-We engaged with the City of London Apprenticeship Scheme and CSTT to recruit apprentices for surveying, finance, business administration, IT and HR to work with teams based nationwide.
-Four years on, we continue to recruit apprentices for 12 month programmes, with the opportunity for it to develop into a full time position within JLL.
-We are currently recruiting nationwide for apprentices to join us in August 2017, click here to apply.
-The deadline is 16th June at 5pm.
-Please note that no late applications will be accepted under any circumstance.
+We partner with BPP and UCEM to recruit apprentices for surveying, finance, business administration, IT and HR to work with teams based nationwide.
+Four years on, we continue to recruit apprentices for 12 and 24 month programmes, with the opportunity for it to develop into a full time position within JLL.
+On 1st February 2018 we will begin recruiting nationwide for apprentices to join us in September 2018.
+The deadline for applications is 31st May 2018: please note that no late applications will be accepted under any circumstance.